inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 -------------

-**The Beginning QGIS-**|project_name|**Toolkit** is designed to prepare facilitators to deliver training for QGIS and |project_name| new user.
+**The Beginning QGIS-**|project_name|**Toolkit** is designed to prepare trainers to deliver training for new QGIS users.
-The materials contained in it will prepare you to carry out training with a variety of audiences, including common problems and mistakes, as well as providing a variety of best methodologies for you to be able inviting new mappers.
+The materials included will prepare trainers to conduct trainings with a variety of audiences and to cover common problems and pitfalls, and also provide trainers with the best methodologies.

-When planning a QGIS-|project_name| training, there are some factors that need to be considered, including time, available resources, number of facilitators with their technical skills.
+When organising a QGIS-|project_name| training, numerous factors must be considered, including the length of time you have to train, available resources, number of trainees and their technical skills.
-This toolkit will help you to prepare a training for every type of audiences, but it will more focused on teaching for those who has limited capacity or experience using GIS software, making maps, and computer.
+This toolkit will help trainers prepare trainings for different types of participants, but it will primarily focus on educating those with little or no experience with GPS, map-making and computers.

-The purpose of this toolkit is preparing you, as facilitators, to train participant in a workshop successfully in order to processing digital map with QGIS and analyzing hazard and exposure data with
+The purpose of this toolkit is to prepare the trainer to successfully train workshop participants in using QGIS and analyzing hazard and exposure data with
 |project_name|.

 Purpose of Workshop